VG-Mapping: Variation-aware Density Control for Online 3D Gaussian Mapping in Semi-static Scenes: Experiments

 \subsubsection{Metrics}

-We evaluate rendering quality using three common metrics: PSNR, SSIM, and LPIPS.
-In addition, to assess computational efficiency and memory overhead, we measure the system’s runtime frame rate and GPU memory consumption.
+Following common practice, we report geometric accuracy using Abs Rel (relative $l_1$ error) and $\delta_1$ (percentage of correctly estimated pixels within a thresh of 1.25)~\cite{eigen2014depth}, and evaluate rendering quality using PSNR, SSIM, and LPIPS.
+In addition, we measure the mapping thread’s runtime frame rate to assess computational efficiency.
 Best and second best results in the tables are boldfaced and underlined, respectively.